 Controlling pests on smaller islands adjacent to Resolution Island creates more secure habitat for our native species, and helps prevent pests using these smaller islands as ‘stepping stones’ to reinvasion.

-Pigeon Island: This island was declared pest free in 2007 and is a mohua and South Island robin translocation site.
-Get more information.
+This island was declared pest free in 2007 and is a mohua and South Island robin translocation site.
+See Pigeon Island restoration.

 You can help